yanago/Auction/README.md

 # Auction
-Auction example with Akka actors
+Auction example with Akka actors.
+Akka framework used because it provides scalability without the CPU overhead caused by multiple threads.

+Applied a well know pattern ( EIP) "scatter - gatherer"

 This is backend library for auction house for their online auction system so it supports the following operations:(assume we have in memory key-value store lib and a unique id generator available)